 .

-ART/WORK How the Government-Funded CETA Jobs Program Put Artists to Work 1973-1981
+ART/WORK How the Government-Funded CETA Jobs Program Put Artists to Work 1973-1981,

-City Lore and Cuchiritos Galleries NYC (December 2021 - April 2022)
+City Lore and Cuchiritos Galleries, NYC, December 2021 - April 2022

-featured works by fifteen artists who worked under CETA - seven in the NYC CCF Project (October 2022 - February 2023)
+who worked under CETA, seven of them in the NYC CCF Project, October 2022 - February 2023

 The Forgotten Federally Employed Artists